 - solutions to the tasks prepared by the teams.

-- In the first leg of the central qualifiers, the teams must solve a short case study about business and entrepreneurship, in particular about management, marketing, data analysis and interpretation or corporate finance.
+- In the first leg of the national qualifiers, the teams must solve a short case study about business and entrepreneurship, in particular about management, marketing, data analysis and interpretation or corporate finance.
 The only deliverable subject to assessment shall be the report submitted by a competing team presenting the results of the team’s work.
 The teams shall have three hours (180 minutes) to solve their tasks.

-- The detailed rules of the central qualifiers shall be regulated by an instruction prepared and communicated to the HSBC participants by the relevant National Commission 7 days before the start of the qualifiers.
+- The detailed rules of the national qualifiers shall be regulated by an instruction prepared and communicated to the HSBC participants by the relevant National Commission 7 days before the start of the qualifiers.